emdupre/core-git-course/_episodes/04-remote.md

 So, let's make some changes to our files and commit these.

 ```
-$ git checkout master				# We'll continue working on the master branch
+$ git checkout main				# We'll continue working on the main branch
 $ nano journal.md				# Add results section
 $ git add journal.md				# Stage changes
 $ git commit